Professor-G/StreamingInstability_YJ14/docs/index.rst

 Importing protoRT
 ==================

-The code provides three main functionalities: Disk model configuration, dust opacity calculations using DSHSARP opacities (supports mono and polydisperse models), and the main class `RadiativeTransferCube <https://protort.readthedocs.io/en/latest/autoapi/protoRT/rtcube/index.html#protoRT.rtcube.RadiativeTransferCube>`_ which conducts the radiative transfer, computing the optical depth, intensities, and resulting mass excess when optically thin emission is assumed.
+The code provides three main functionalities: Protoplanetary disk modeling, dust opacity calculations using DSHSARP opacities (supports mono and polydisperse models), and the main class `RadiativeTransferCube <https://protort.readthedocs.io/en/latest/autoapi/protoRT/rtcube/index.html#protoRT.rtcube.RadiativeTransferCube>`_ which conducts the radiative transfer, computing the optical depth, intensities, and resulting mass excess when optically thin emission is assumed.

 To get started, a test dataset from a single-species streaming instability simulation without self-gravity, from Yang & Johansen (2014), is provided and automatically loaded if no data is input.
 This is a shearing box with cubic domain, taken orbit 100.
 It will be loaded alongside the corresponding 1D coordinate axis array, in units of gas scale height.